chriopter/hugo-autopilot/README.md

 Note: Dependency Updates are also used by this repo to always use newest sub-workflows like peaceiris/actions-hugo.

-### State Management System
+### PR-Based State Management

-Hugo Autopilot includes a state management system that prevents race conditions between Hugo updates and site builds:
+Hugo Autopilot includes a PR-based state management system that prevents race conditions between Hugo updates and site builds:

 1. **Problem**: Without state management, the workflow might build with an old Hugo version while simultaneously updating to a new version.

-2. **Solution**: The workflow now tracks update state in a file (`.hugo_update_state` by default):
+2. **Solution**: The workflow uses open PRs as the state tracking mechanism:
-   - When a Hugo update PR is created, the system sets an "update pending" state
+   - When a Hugo update is needed, the system creates a PR with a specific title prefix
-   - Build jobs check this state and skip building if an update is pending
+   - Before building, the workflow checks for open PRs with this title prefix
-   - After the PR is merged and the repository dispatch triggers a new workflow run, the state is cleared
+   - If an update PR is open, builds are skipped until the PR is merged
-   - This ensures the site is only built with the latest Hugo version
+   - After the PR is merged, a fresh build is triggered with the new Hugo version

 3. **Benefits**:
-   - Prevents building with outdated Hugo versions
+   - **Native Git Integration**: Uses GitHub's existing mechanisms rather than custom state files
-   - Eliminates race conditions between updates and builds
+   - **Self-Documenting**: The PR itself serves as visible documentation of the pending update
-   - Provides self-healing through automatic state cleanup
+   - **Automatic Cleanup**: When the PR is merged/closed, the state naturally clears itself
-   - Maintains a clear audit trail of update activities
+   - **Better Visibility**: Users can see the pending update in the GitHub UI

 Here's a real-world example from [christopher-eller.de](https://github.com/chriopter/christopher-eller.de):